tarunsrinivas4302/bookfinder/README.md

 # 📚 Book Finder

 Welcome to **Book Finder**, a web application that helps you search for books effortlessly!
-With features like cached API responses, pagination, lazy-loaded images, and detailed book descriptions, this app enhances your book discovery experience.
+With features like cached API responses, pagination, lazy-loaded images, ToggleTheme, and detailed book descriptions, this app enhances your book discovery experience.

 ---

 ## 🚀 Features

 ### 🔎 **Search Books Efficiently**

 - Enter a book title, author, or keyword in the search bar.
 - Fetches results from an API and **caches responses for 24 hours** to optimize performance.

 ### 📄 **Paginated Results**

 - Displays **20 books per page** for a seamless browsing experience.
 - Users can navigate between pages easily.

 ### 🖼️ **Lazy Loading Images**

 - Uses **lazy loading** to improve performance and reduce load time.
 - Ensures smooth scrolling and optimized resource usage.

 ### 📖 **Detailed Book Sections**

 - Click on **View Details** to access in-depth information about each book.
 - Displays author details, description, and additional metadata.